 At TNS, Ashley hopes she can pass on her passion for the arts and sciences to the students and help shape their bright futures.

-Laurel was born in Tallahassee, Florida.
-From two weeks of age, she grew up in a Montessori atmosphere with her mother as head teacher and director of the school.
+Born in Tallahassee, Florida, Laurel entered the Montessori experience at two weeks of age with her mother as head teacher and director of the school.

 Those early years of working in a hands-on, diverse environment left a very strong impression on her.
 This solidified Laurel’s idea of what school was for her — a fun place to look forward to each day, full of friends young and old who worked together to learn and play.